section-engineering-education/engineering-education/articles/introduction-to-neural-networks/index.md

 Neural networks work with numbers.
 Problems have to be interpreted into numbers first before rendering output.
 This influences the network performance.

 ### Conclusion
-The neural network is a field that is growing tremendously.
+The neural network field is growing tremendously.
 Learning and understanding the concepts in this field is vital.
-This article grants you with an apprehension of what exactly is a Neural network and how it works.
+This article has also explained the different kinds of neural networks.
 By exploring this field, you can apply neural networks in other areas to solve data problems.
-This article has also explained the different neural network kinds.
+This article has also explained the different kinds of neural networks.